ismith/elevator_alerts/README.md

 heroku addons:create sendgrid:starter # 400/day
 heroku addons:create rollbar:free # 3000/mo, 30 days retention
 heroku addons:create deployhooks:http [redacted] # you can get this from https://rollbar.com/elevatoralerts/elevatoralerts/deploys/
+heroku addons:create scheduler:standard # then run `heroku addons:open scheduler`, and add `bin/refresh_materialized_views.sh`, to be run daily

 Note:
-Not using heroku scheduler because it can only run hourly or every 10 minutes, and I'm aiming for ~1/minute.
+Not using heroku scheduler for polling because it can only run hourly or every 10 minutes, and I'm aiming for ~1/minute.
+I am using it to do a daily refresh of the `bart_biz_hours view`, though (which is used for analytics and not for the core app).